Trump to spare U.S. 'dreamer' immigrants from crackdown

 A banner declaring "Refugees Welcome" was posted on the base of the Statue of Liberty, a symbol of American acceptance of immigrants, before park rangers removed it on Tuesday, WABC television reported.

-DHS officials, on a conference call with reporters, said that although any immigrant in the country illegally could be deported, the agency will prioritize those deemed a threat.
+DHS officials, speaking on a conference call with reporters, said that although any immigrant in the country illegally could be deported, the agency will prioritize those deemed as posing a threat.

-These include recent entrants, those convicted of a crime and people charged but not convicted of a crime.
+These include recent entrants, those convicted of a crime and people charged but not convicted.
 Some details of the guidelines were detailed in a draft memo seen on Saturday.

 Many of the instructions will not be implemented immediately because they depend on Congress, a public comment period or negotiations with other nations, the officials said.
 Mexican immigration officials immediately objected to part of the new rules.